rust-lang/rust/doc/tutorial.md

 The part to the left of the arrow `=>` is called the *pattern*.
 Literals are valid patterns and will match only their own value.
 The pipe operator (`|`) can be used to assign multiple patterns to a single arm.
-Ranges of numeric literal patterns can be expressed with `..`.
+Ranges of numeric literal patterns can be expressed with two dots, as in `M..N`.
 The underscore (`_`) is a wildcard pattern that matches everything.

 The patterns in an match arm are followed by a fat arrow, `=>`, then an expression to evaluate.
 Each case is separated by commas.
 It's often